-- 3.1 A financial contribution will be needed for planning applications for housing developments where:- - The scheme provides 10 or more homes; and - There is insufficient capacity in schools; or - There is a need for contributions to ensure schools are in an appropriate condition. - 3.2 When assessing the need for a contribution the Council will consider:- - 1.
+- 3.1 A financial contribution will be needed for planning applications for housing developments where:- - The scheme provides 10 or more homes; and - There is insufficient capacity in schools; or - There is insufficient capacity in early years settings; or - There is a need for contributions to ensure schools are in an appropriate condition.

+- 3.2 When assessing the need for a contribution the Council will consider:- - 1.
 How many pupils a development will generate; and - 2.
-The available spaces at schools in the school planning area within which the development is located; and - 3.
-The condition of schools in the school planning area within which the development is located, in particular whether any work is required to ensure the school is fit for purpose and can be considered to be "appropriate" infrastructure in line with Local Plan policy I1.
+The available capacity (spaces and associated facilities) at schools in the school planning area within which the development is located; and - 3.
+The available capacity (spaces and associated facilities) for SEND provision in the school planning area within which the development is located; and - 4.
+The available capacity (spaces and associated facilities) at early years settings in the school planning area within which the development is located; and - 5.
+The condition of schools and early years settings in the school planning area within which the development is located, in particular whether any work is required to ensure the school is fit for purpose and can be considered to be "appropriate" infrastructure in line with Local Plan policy I1.

-4. Number Of Pupils Generated
+4. Number of pupils generated

-- 4.1 The number of pupils a development will bring is calculated as follows:- - Primary school pupils 21 pupils per 100 homes. - Secondary school pupils 15 pupils per 100 homes.

-These figures have been arrived at using information from the school census 2015.
+- 4.1 The number of pupils a development will bring is calculated as follows:- - Primary school pupils 21 27 pupils per 100 homes. - Secondary school pupils 15 11 pupils per 100 homes. - These figures have been arrived at using information from the school census 2015 2023.

-- 4.2 This calculation will be based on the number of homes included in the detailed planning application.
+The figures will be reviewed periodically through the Local Plan Monitoring Report to ensure they remain relevant. - 4.3 This calculation will be based on the number of homes included in the detailed planning application.
 Any increase or reduction in this number through revised applications will result in the required contribution being revised accordingly.
-However, as described below, the principle of a contribution being needed will be established at any outline planning stage. - 4.3 When there are concurrent applications in the same area we need to consider the full impact on schools from all those applications together (rather than considering applications individually).
+However, as described below, the principle of a contribution being needed will be established at any outline planning stage.

+When there are concurrent applications in the same area, we need to consider the full impact on schools from all those applications together (rather than considering applications individually).